” Feedback from persons attending the meeting confirmed that the Monday morning general session was among the best in recent years.”

 - It requires a 50% down payment to secure an engagement.

-The balance would be due the week PRIOR to the event.
+The balance would be due 14 days PRIOR to the event.
+You may also pay in full and receive a 10% discount.
 Other terms and conditions can of course apply, however, that’s the simplest way to explain it, and the purpose of this page.

 Details for getting the most out of Mark’s speech, aka Mark’s Rider…